Write stronger stories!

 Every letter I write is written to that specific writer.
 I don't use generic paragraphs that I copy and paste into the document.
 I might have similar passages or similar greetings that I've tweaked here and there, but overall I'm writing fresh.

 In the letter, I typically like to separate the "strengths" from the "concerns"--mainly because this was how I was taught, and I think it's easier on the writer, because they know what to expect.
+Sometimes if the feedback in a category is short, or I simply find it easier to talk about everything at once, I will combine the strengths and concerns.

 Sample Editorial Letter or Critique Letter